jlewi/foyle/docs/content/en/docs/getting-started/_index.md

 ### Customizing the Foyle Server Address

 1. Open the settings panel; you can click the gear icon in the lower left window and then select settings
-2. Search for `Foyle`
+2. Search for `Runme: Ai base URL
-3. Set `Runme: Foyle Address` to the address of the Foyle server to use as the Agent
+3. Set `Runme: Ai base URL` to the address of the Foyle server to use as the Agent
    * The Agent handles requests to generate completions

 ### Customizing the keybindings